jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “ ‘December 22nd.
 Twenty-four geese at 7s.
 6d.’ ”
 “Quite so.
 There you are.
 And underneath?”

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 110

 “ ‘Sold to Mr. Windigate of the Alpha, at 12s.’ ” “What have you to say now?”
 Sherlock Holmes looked deeply chagrined.
 He drew a sovereign from his